 There is one thing I really miss in Wolfenstein: Youngblood, double wielding weapons.
 Sure, you can double up the Uzi or Pistol, but you can’t double up massive machine guns or rifles like B.J. could previously.
-Again, it would have been nice to see some custom-built or customised weaponry which Abby built for the girls that allowed them to double up with special versions of weapons that use the same bullets as the heavier versions, but we don’t.
+Again, it would have been nice to see some custom-built or customised weaponry that Abby built for the girls that allowed them to double up with special versions of weapons that use the same bullets as the heavier versions, but we don’t.

 On a side note, there are Microtransactions within Wolfenstein: Youngblood – don’t get your pitchforks ready yet!
 You can buy ‘gold’ which can be used in-game to unlock certain boosts and cosmetic unlocks, such as new visual styles for your weapons and Power Armour.
 However, everything you can buy with ‘gold’ can also be bought with the thousands of in-game currency you’ll get from completing the side missions and picking up off the floor.
 As such, I played the game before the MTs were live and I never felt the game was holding anything back.
 Personally, I don’t even know why they are in the game as I couldn’t see any benefit in wanting to lay down real cash and getting some!

 Aside from the side missions, what else will you be doing in Wolfenstein: Youngblood?
-First of all, the collectables.
+First of all, collectables.
 The developers have gone crazy with things to find in this game (could be a good or bad thing) as there are loads of documents, cassettes, 3D images and other items to find and pick up.
 I’ve picked up a lot as I play and I think most of my tallies are only around 10-15% complete.
 However, I did enjoy seeking these out as they all offer you something to look at, read or listen to.
-Plus, you can also unlock an ability which puts all the collectables on the mini-map, making it even easier to find them all.
+Plus, you can also unlock an ability that puts all the collectables on the mini-map, making it even easier to find them all.

-The base hub has a ‘Wolfstone II’ arcade cabinet, a two-chapter retro Wolfenstein 3D game which you can play through in hopes of getting your characters name on the leaderboard.
+The base hub has a ‘Wolfstone II’ arcade cabinet, a two-chapter retro Wolfenstein 3D game that you can play through in hopes of getting your characters name on the leaderboard.
 I think I spent about an hour playing this game, it’s lots of fun and can get quite tricky later on.

-If you pick up the Deluxe version of Wolfenstein: Youngblood, you’ll get access to a bunch of new gear for you to choose when you start a new game.
+If you pick up the Deluxe version of Wolfenstein: Youngblood, you’ll get access to a bunch of new gear for you to choose from when you start a new game.
 Items such as a hatchet, a new power suit and helmet, and a new weapon skin for all your weapons.
 However, the best part of the Deluxe edition is the introduction of a ‘Buddy Pass’.
 The Buddy Pass works like the Keys to Kyrat system in Far Cry 4 and the whole premise of A Way Out.
 Another player can download a special ‘demo’ version of the game (which is unplayable), then you invite them to play the game and it’ll boot it up and let them join in and play the entire game in co-op mode with you.
 So, if you pay around £10 more for the Deluxe Edition, you essentially have two copies – bar one major omission…

 The guest who is playing with you, via the special demo, won’t earn any achievements or trophies.
 So, if you’re really into your trophies and your mate owns the game, so you were hoping you could piggyback without buying the game – that won’t work.
 I’ve not personally tried this for myself, but I’m going off the information we received about how the system works and it specifically said the secondary player won’t unlock any trophies on their respective platform.
 In that situation, you would have to own at least the standard version yourself should you wish to unlock them.